-You must have commonly seen several unanswered questions on a business account; that’s where the entrepreneurs go wrong.
+You must have commonly seen several unanswered questions on a business account; that’s where entrepreneurs go wrong.

 First off, the customer doesn’t get the details they need, and secondly, other users may try answering their questions and relay the wrong information.
-More often than not, even your competitors can leave wrongful responses to mislead your consumer.
+More often than not, even your competitors can leave wrongful responses to mislead your consumers.

-And if you cannot make time, curate an FAQ list for the customers’ reference.
+If you cannot make time, curate an FAQ list for the customers’ reference.
 Discuss the most commonly asked questions with your sales team and add them to your GMB listing and straightforward answers.

 8. Analyse And React Regularly